euri10/iota.lib.py/README.rst

 =============
 PyOTA's documentation is available on `ReadTheDocs`_.

-If you are :ref:`installing from source <readme-installing-from-source>`, you can also build the documentation locally:
+If you are `installing from source <readme-installing-from-source>`, you can also build the documentation locally:

 #.
 Install extra dependencies (you only have to do this once)::